Challenges of managing remote employees

 This is one of the biggest challenges in managing remote employees.
 Research shows that most remote employee managers are worried about productivity and whether the employees are getting their work done.
-But most employees say they work remotely to be more productive, save on commute time and to focus on work.
+But most employees say they work remotely to be more productive, save on commute time, and to focus on work.

-Employees are more worried about loneliness and loss of engagement with rest of the team.
+Employees are more worried about loneliness and loss of engagement with the rest of the team.
 If allowed to persist, it can lead to loss of motivation, lower productivity, poor work quality, and attrition.

 Given these differences, it’s natural for conflicts to surface.
-For example, the manager may want track employee time to see if the employees are doing their job.
+For example, the manager may want to track employee time to see if the employees are doing their job.
 But the employees may see it as an invasion of their privacy or lack of trust.
 Similarly, when employees complain about feeling lonely, the manager may not take it seriously or see it as an excuse for a drop in productivity.

-A combination of training, processes and tools can bridge the gap between and help you overcome this challenge.
+A combination of training, processes, and tools can bridge the gap between and help you overcome this challenge.
 Training can help both sides understand and appreciate each other’s concerns.
-For example, using an employee time tracking software creates transparency and trust between the two.
+For example, using employee time tracking software creates transparency and trust between the two.
 Managers can spend more time building employee engagement rather than questioning timesheets and output.

 Using a video conferencing tool like Zoom can help build familiarity and bonding between team members.
 Seeing other people, even if on the computer, makes remote employees feel that they are part of a team.
 They are less likely to feel lonely and will be more engaged and productive.